MCXboxBroadcast/Broadcaster/README.md

 ![Example screenshot](https://user-images.githubusercontent.com/5401186/159083033-b965bfba-de17-4708-8979-1f33bfd5fa28.png)

 # DISCLAIMER
 You use this project at your own risk, the contributors are not responsible for any damage or loss caused by the software.
-We suggest you use an alt account for running the tool incase the account it banned as we emulate some features of a client which may or may not be against TOS.
+We suggest you use an alt account for running the tool in case the account is banned as we emulate some features of a client which may or may not be against TOS.

 ## Features
  - Syncing of MOTD and other server details